 Some procedures (particularly those of a purely aesthetic nature) are not covered by the insurance fund.
-In such a case, you must pay all the costs relating to your hospitalisation yourself (medical treatment and stay), even if you are entitled to the preferential rate.
+In such a case, you must pay all the costs relating to your hospitalisation yourself (medical treatment and stay and possibly 21 % tax on added-value), even if you are entitled to the preferential rate.
 We would ask you to contact your doctor or your insurance fund for information concerning the reimbursement of certain procedures.